dispatchrabbi/advent-of-code/README.md

 There are a few conventions regarding input filenames:

 * _input.txt_ is reserved for the real puzzle input.
-Any other filename ending in _.txt_ will be considered an example input.
-* If a filename ends in _.partX.txt_, it will only be used as an input for that part.
-For example, _short.part2.txt_ would be an example input only used when running part 2 of that day.
+Use a different name ending in _.txt_ for test inputs.
 * If for some reason a puzzle has different real inputs for the two parts, use _input.part1.txt_ and _input.part2.txt_.

 ### Adding expected output